Ashwing101/ServerlessCrudAPI-Project/README.md

 ## 📬 Postman Collection

+ℹ️ Note: The API was tested in the `prod` stage.
+The same logic applies to the `dev` stage since stage-based deployments are handled via Serverless Framework.

 I’ve created a separate Postman collection that includes all CRUD operations (Create, Read, Update, Delete) for easy testing of the API.

 You can test all endpoints using the included collection: